-Gavin Hastings OBE – Scotland Rugby Legend and Entertaining After-Dinner Speaker.
+Gavin Hastings OBE is a former Scotland Rugby Captain.

-Gavin Hastings went on to win 61 caps for Scotland including 20 as captain as well as featuring on 2 Lions Tours to Australia in 1989 and Captain to New Zealand in 1993 playing in all 6 Tests.
+Gavin Hastings went on to win 61 caps for Scotland including 20 as Captain.

 He scored over 700 points in Test Rugby including kicking 6 penalties on his debut for Scotland in 1986 against France which they won by 18 points to 17.

 Gavin Hastings retired following his third Rugby World Cup in 1995.

 His contribution to rugby was acknowledged with an OBE in the 1994 New Years Honours List.